Alibhji/react-native/01_authentication/README.md

 ## 🚀 How to use

 - Install packages with `yarn` or `npm install`.
-  - If you have native iOS code run `npx pod-install`
+  - Then install depencencies `yarn install`
-- Run `yarn start` to start the bundler.
+- Run `yarn iOS` to start the bundler.

+## To create project from beginning:
+- The project is created by `npx create-react-native-app firebase_auth_db`
+- Then installed
+  - `yarn add @react-navigation/native`
+  - `yarn add @react-navigation/stack`
+  - `yarn add react-native-gesture-handler`
+  - `yarn add react-native-safe-area-context`

 - Open the project in a React runtime to try it:
   - iOS: [Client iOS](https://itunes.apple.com/app/apple-store/id982107779)
   - Android: [Client Android](https://play.google.com/store/apps/details?id=host.exp.exponent&referrer=blankexample)